 2016-up Chevrolet Camaro

 In brief: This Crutchfield Research Garage article gives you an overview of your Camaro's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your vehicle.
+We'll tell you all about:

 Overview of the 2016-up Chevy Camaro

 They don't make performance cars like they used to.
 They make them better, actually.
 For example, the hottest Camaro on the lot back in 1996 was a Z28 SS powered by a 305-horsepower V8.
 Fast forward 20 years and you'll find that the base Camaro squeezes 275 horsepower out of a turbocharged 4-cylinder.
 Heck, even the V6 is cranking out 335 ponies.
 As for today's V8s, well, let's start with almost double that and go from there.
 Yowsa.

 And they look cool, too.
 The leaner, meaner 2016-up Chevy Camaro retains and refines the "retro" styling that muscle car fans loved when the long-awaited fifth-gen car arrived in 2010.
 Shorter, skinnier, and sleeker than its predecessor, this Camaro is a ponycar for the present, not the past.
 It's hard to say what the future holds for cars like these, but if traditional ponycars like the Camaro ever go away, at least they're going out in style.
 And/or a haze of tire smoke.

 The sixth-generation Camaro's stock stereo systems are a lot better than the 1996 options, too, but you can do even better than that.
 Here’s a look at how you do it.

 Radio replacement in this Camaro is...not gonna happen...
 (Crutchfield Research Photo)

 The factory stereo system